-We’ve been gardening for nearly a decade.
+We’ve been gardening for over a decade.
 Each year we learn a little more and get a little better at growing our own organic food using no-till methods.

 At the top of the list of where we get the most bang for our buck:

 - using no-till organic growing methods; and

-- our DIY grow lights.
+- using indoor grow lights.

 There are quite a few benefits to having your own grow light system:

 Prior to having our DIY grow light system, we had to buy whatever seedlings happened to be available at the garden center (usually “vanilla” varieties that weren’t very interesting).
-Now, we can grow the varieties we love or unusual varieties that we want to try — almost none of which would ever be at a garden center.
+Now we can grow the varieties we love or unusual varieties that we want to try — almost none of which would ever be at a garden center.

-Prior to having our own grow lights, we’d also try to start our seedlings indoors in front of the sunniest window in our house.
-We’d do our best take our seed trays outdoors whenever the weather permitted, which is hard if you’re not home and heartbreaking if a bad storm happens to hit while you’re away.
+Prior to having our own DIY grow lights, we’d also try to start our seedlings indoors in front of the sunniest window in our house.
+We’d do our best to take our seed trays outdoors whenever the weather permitted, which is hard if you’re not home and heartbreaking if a bad storm happens to hit while you’re away.

-Since we don’t have very sunny, south-facing windows in our home AND our sunniest windows are UV coated to make them more energy efficient, this often lead to leggy, unhealthy seedlings due to inadequate light.
+Since we don’t have very sunny, south-facing windows in our home AND our sunniest windows are UV coated to make them more energy efficient, this often caused leggy, unhealthy seedlings due to inadequate light.

-Microgreens add loads of highly concentrated nutrition and flavor to a meal, and they also provide beautiful garnishes that can turn an ordinary-looking dish into something extraordinary (hence why top chefs use microgreens).
+Microgreens add loads of highly concentrated nutrition and flavor to a meal, and they also provide beautiful garnishes that can turn an ordinary-looking dish into something extraordinary.
+That’s why gourmet chefs use microgreens.

-Not to mention, it’s virtually impossible for us to find organically grown seedlings locally, whereas we use organic seed starting mixes, organic fertilizers, and no pesticides on our own seedlings.
-All the seed trays and cells are reusable (except when we use biodegradable cells) and the fluorescent lights will last for years.
+Not to mention, it’s virtually impossible for us to find organically grown seedlings locally, whereas we use organic seed starting mix, organic fertilizer, and no pesticides on our own seedlings.
+All of our seed trays and cells are reusable (except when we use biodegradable cells) and the fluorescent lights will last for years.

 We use a five shelf grow light system (74″ high x 48″ wide x 18″ deep).
 If you want to set up your own DIY grow light system like the one we’ve used successfully for many years, use the materials list below to get exactly what you need.